zeitgeistpm/zeitgeist/docs/review_checklist.md

+-   [ ] Check if there are any TODOs which are not linked to an issue of the zeitgeist repository like this: `TODO(#999)`.
 -   [ ] Does the PR link relevant issues and contain a detailed description?
 -   [ ] If the PR changes the business logic, does it add the corresponding labels?